oblac/jodd/STYLEGUIDE.md

 + Benchmarks are executed via [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
 + Benchmark methods are annotated with an annotation.
 + Don't use `BlackHole` argument if you can return the value.
 + Each benchmark class must contain results in the Javadoc of the class: just copy/paste whatever is the JMH output.
-+ Benchmarks are started from command line in root directory with: `gradlew :<module>:<benchmark-class-name>` (e.g.: `gradlew :jodd-core:Base32Benchmark`)

 ## Modules :rocket: